Global leadership development | About us | News | Blog | Contact us

 Vice-Chancellor, University of the Witwatersrand, South

-Global Leader Experience, give the students access to employers and
+funding for the GLE, give the students access to employers and

 provide Group Mentors and speakers.
 This last - far from being

 a burden - is one if the most powerful benefits for the sponsor

 because their own leaders develop Cultural Intelligence through the